rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 This is a feedback loop.
 To break this loop (and control the complexity) we need to rewrite or refactor parts of code.
 These involve some deductive process.
 Some amount of deductive is essential, deductive process is what can break the feedback loop.

-There is one notable exception where piling up experiments does not result in extraneous complexity, we will discuss it next.
+There is one notable exception where piling up experiments does not result in extraneous complexity.
+It is called type safety and I will briefly discuss it:

 ### Type safe experiments

 This is my favorite approach to programming.
 In the presence of a nice type system, coding can become solving jig-saw puzzles.
-A similar process can work even in [TypeScript]().
+A similar process can work even in TypeScript[^jigsaw].
 This approach could include an interactive deductive process (asking compiler a series of type questions, something akin to type hole driven development[^idris]) or just making a guess and trying to see if the pieces fit.
 The second approach is a form of experimentation.
-Working with _hlint_ (Haskell linter, other static tools that do similar things exist) is lots of fun because I often need to get _a solution_ in and the linter will replace it with a much nicer fused code.
+Working with _hlint_ (Haskell linter, other static tools that do similar things exist) is lots of experimental fun too.
+I often need to get _a solution_ in and the linter will replace it with a much nicer fused code.

+[^jigsaw]: TODO links

 This jig-saw puzzle approach results in very clean programs, is addictive and a lot of fun, but is not commonly used at large.
+It is an approach FP-ers sometimes use.
+Is FP empirical?

 [^bruteforce]: Not a brute force IO.